-Class of Development / Activity Referral Body Purpose of Referral Statutory Reference Any of the following classes of development that require or may require water to be taken in addition to any allocation that has already been granted under the Landscape South Australia Act 2019: (a) horticulture (b) activities requiring irrigation (c) aquaculture (d) industry (e) intensive animal husbandry (f) commercial forestry.
-Commercial forestry that requires a forest water licence under Part 8 Division 6 of the Landscape South Australia Act 2019.
-The Chief Executive of the Department of the Minister responsible for the administration of the Landscape South Australia Act 2019.
+Class of Development / Activity Referral Body Purpose of Referral Statutory Reference Any of the following classes of development that require or may require water to be taken in addition to any allocation that has already been granted under the Landscape South Australia Act 2019: (a) horticulture (b) activities requiring irrigation (c) aquaculture (d) industry (e) intensive animal husbandry (f) commercial forestry that requires a forest water licence under The Chief Executive of the Department of the Minister responsible for the administration of the Landscape South Australia Act 2019.
 To provide expert technical assessment and direction to the relevant authority on the taking of water to ensure development is undertaken sustainably.
 Development of a class to which Schedule 9 clause 3 item 13 of the Planning, Development and Infrastructure (General) Regulations 2017 applies.